-Planning what you are going to do in an upcoming soccer game is relatively easy.
-However, you cannot account for how the match plays out.
+Planning what you will do in an upcoming soccer game is relatively easy.
+However, you cannot account for how the game plays out.

-Most people can stay calm during training even if they are playing a practice match, but things are different when playing a game.
+Most people can stay calm during training even if they are playing a practice game, but things are different when playing a game.

-So, here’s how to keep calm throughout the soccer match.
+So, here’s how to keep calm throughout the soccer game.

 - Scan the field.